Greg-T8/Notebook/topics/technologies/microsoft_purview/permissions.md

 In both commands above you may either use the UserPrincipalName or the Display Name properties.

+Here are a couple of pointers to keep in mind when testing role membership:
+1. Close out the browser profile and relaunch it to catch the changes.
+Refreshing or even closing the tab and opening a new tab may not be sufficient.
+2. Allow up to 5-10 minutes for the changes to take effect.

 ### Remove a Set of Users from all Role Groups
 Use the following command to remove a member from all assigned role groups in Microsoft Purview:
 ```powershell